mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitalisation.rst

 .. code-block:: yaml

                                                  - type: label                        # element type definition
-                                                   text: 'Please give information about the poi.' # define a text
+                                                   title: 'Please give information about the poi.' # define a text

 Definition of a mandatory field